Kushagrasharma18/SnakeGame/README.md

 # SnakeGame
-Designed a basic snake game using html, css, javascript
+Designed a basic Snake Game using html, css, javascript